pstefanovic/grpc-load-balancing/README.md

 # observe for at least 1 minute
 ```

-Thanks to the max-age setting, a connection is recreated on the client side, and as a side effect, new server instances
+Thanks to the max-age setting, a connection is eventually recreated on the client side, and as a side effect, new server
-are resolved via DNS.
-So eventually, there is traffic on all server instances (check their logs or client logs).
+instances are resolved via DNS.
+So eventually, there is traffic on all server instances (check their logs or client
+logs).

 Clean up